 Use the change ip-codec-set command to define a list of codecs to use for calls between the enterprise and the service provider.
 For the compliance test, ip-codec-set 2 was used for this purpose.
-Charter only used codec G.711MU on the SIP trunk.
-Enter the corresponding codec in the Audio Codec column of the table.
+Axtel used codecs G.711A, G.729A and G711MU on the SIP trunk, in this order of preference.
+Enter the corresponding codecs in the Audio Codec column of the table.
 Default values can be used for all other fields.